Hurricane Ian makes landfall in Cuba en route to Florida

 “I hope we escape this one because it would be the end of us.
 We already have so little,” health worker Abel Rodrigues said.

 The Hurricane Center said in a 4:30 a.m.
-EDT (0830 GMT) update that Ian made landfall in Cuba as it continued to strengthen, with sustained winds of 125 mph (205 km/h).
-The center defines a major hurricane as a Category 3 storm or higher, meaning maximum sustained winds of at least 111 mph (178 km/h), and Ian became a Category 3 hurricane earlier Tuesday.
+EDT update that Ian made landfall in Cuba as it continued to strengthen, with sustained winds of 125 mph.
+The center defines a major hurricane as a Category 3 storm or higher, meaning maximum sustained winds of at least 111 mph, and Ian became a Category 3 hurricane earlier Tuesday.

 The center said “significant wind and storm surge impacts” were expected Tuesday morning in western Cuba.